-...Within weeks of stopping pramipexole therapy, the compulsion to gamble abated completely."
-51
+...Within weeks of stopping pramipexole therapy, the compulsion to gamble abated completely."51 - A patient taking pramipexole for RLS attempted suicide as a result of distress from uncontrollable gambling.
+Kolla et al (2010) wrote, "One year before his suicide attempt,

-- A patient taking pramipexole for RLS attempted suicide as a result of distress from uncontrollable gambling.
-Kolla et al (2010) wrote, "One year before his suicide attempt, his pramipexole dose was increased to 1 mg a day because of poor control of his RLS symptoms; 6 months after the dose increase, he developed overwhelming urges to buy 'scratch cards,' spending up to \$700 a day on his new habit, accelerating his purchases to \$1,100 a day after winning a significant sum, and ultimately spending at least \$120,000. ...
-His gambling stopped within days of discontinuing the pramipexole."
-138 - One group of authors noted that they were inspired to write the case report of a retired school teacher who developed pathological gambling on dopamine agonist treatment for RLS, losing over £50,000 (about \$70,000) in two to three years.
+- One group of authors noted that they were inspired to write the case report of a retired school teacher who developed pathological gambling on dopamine agonist treatment for RLS, losing over £50,000 (about \$70,000) in two to three years.
 He later told doctors that "they should have forewarned me that this medication could turn me into a gambler.
 Then things would not have got as bad as they did, and certainly I would not have blamed myself. ...
 [T]o doctors please forewarn your patients about this side effect so it can be nipped in the bud."
-139 - A patient described urges to gamble as an "incredible compulsion' even when he 'logically knew it was time to quit."
-140 - Regarding a woman treated with a series of dopamine agonists for RLS: "As soon as she initiated the pramipexole regimen, she developed an uncontrollable compulsion to gamble at a nearby casino.
+139 - A patient described urges to gamble as an "'incredible compulsion' even when he 'logically knew it was time to quit.""140 - One patient's daily dose of pergolide was slowly increased from 1.75 mg to 3.5 mg/day over the course of four months.
+In the third month of this titration, he "began gambling at a casino close to his home and often felt unable to pass by it without entering.
+He felt 'high' just before and dejected and worn out after playing.
+He lost large amounts of money."
+141 - Regarding a woman treated with a series of dopamine agonists for RLS: "As soon as she initiated the pramipexole regimen, she developed an uncontrollable compulsion to gamble at a nearby casino.
 The gambling behavior worsened as the pramipexole dose was increased.
 She did not have a prior history of gambling behavior before dopamine agonist treatment and, in fact, viewed gamblers as unfortunate individuals.
 There was no history of substance abuse or psychiatric disorders. ...
 Pramipexole was tapered and discontinued, and ropinirole substituted at an initial dose of 0.25 mg daily.
 The dose was slowly increased to 1.5 mg twice daily.
 She felt the urge to gamble became even worse on that regimen.
 Overall she lost large amounts of money (exceeding \$140,000) and discontinued the agent owing to the considerable distress it caused her. ...
 With discontinuation of ropinirole, the desire to gamble completely resolved."
-73 b.
+The dose was slowly increased to 1.5 mg twice daily.
+She felt the urge to gamble became even worse on that regimen.
+Overall she lost large amounts of money (exceeding \$140,000) and discontinued the agent owing to the considerable distress it caused her. ...
+With b.
 Hypersexuality